Skip to main content

 1. Did the party lose consciousness before or after the accident?
 If it’s after the accident, the defense will not hold up.

 2. Did the party actually lose consciousness?
-Are there witnesses, medical records from directly after the event, etc, that may prove it?
+Are there witnesses, video footage, medical records from directly after the event, etc., that may prove it?

 3. Could the event have been anticipated?
 If the tortfeasor had some sort of condition, was on a certain medication, or felt some type of way, should they have known they shouldn’t have been driving at the time of the accident?